-The Bondi to Coogee walk is one of Sydney’s finest coastal trails, featuring beautiful beaches, high sandstone cliffs, and incredible views.
+The Bondi to Coogee Walk is one of Sydney’s most stunning coastal trails, featuring beautiful beaches, dramatic sandstone cliffs, and panoramic ocean views.

-In this guide, we are going to take you through the highlights of this beautiful walk, plus details on how best to get there.
+In this guide, we’ll walk you through the highlights of this iconic walk, along with practical tips on how to get there and make the most of your experience.

 ---|---|